 We know many of you are faced with difficult decisions impacting your wedding with the spread of COVID-19 globally.
 Here at WeddingWire, we are focused on how to best help our couples, employees, and partners as the pandemic continues to evolve.
 No matter what phase of planning you're in, we're here to help.
 Below, we've put together a slew of resources, expert advice, and more to help you navigate this time.
-As new information from the CDC and WHO becomes available, we will continue to update our COVID-19 and weddings resources with the latest recommendations.
+As new information from the CDC and WHO becomes available, we will continue to update our COVID-19 wedding ideas and resources with the latest recommendations.

 Our couples are at the heart of everything we do.
 If there is anything else you need at this time, please let us know.
 We’ve set up a hotline at (833) 998-2865, or you can reach us through email@example.com for assistance with any of your wedding planning questions.
 We encourage you to continue to connect with one another for ideas, advice, and support in our WeddingWire Community, as many of you have already been doing in this uncertain time.